 Anyone is welcome to come along.

 We are not a registered/affiliated club and therefore have no membership, subscriptions or rules.
-We do however ask everyone who walks with us to make an annual voluntary contribution towards the cost of our websites.
-This year’s contribution (2018/19) is 1 Euros per person.
-A key ring with our logo will be given to those that contribute by way of both a receipt and a thank you.
-These can be attached to your rucksack should you wish.
+We do however expect everyone who walks with us to make an annual contribution towards the cost of our websites.
+This year’s contribution (2019/20) is 3 Euros per person.
+A ‘Fob’ with a blank card for your contact details to be written on will be given by way of both a receipt and a thank you.
+These should be attached to your rucksack when walking with the group.

 We do however have a short list of Conventions which act as guidelines and hopefully are an aid to walkers and leaders alike.
 Everyone is required to read our Conventions as a condition for walking with us and for downloading each season’s programme.